-What Can a Handyman Do in Moline, Illinois?
+What Can a Handyman Do Without a License in Moline, Illinois?

 Illinois does not have a single statewide “general contractor/handyman” license for basic repair and remodeling work, but many construction activities are regulated by permits and by trade licensing at the state or local level (especially plumbing and electrical).
 In Moline (Rock Island County), you should expect a city contractor registration/business licensing step plus permits for many projects; and you cannot perform plumbing or electrical contracting without the proper licenses/registrations.
 Illinois does not publish a clear statewide “handyman exemption” dollar threshold for unlicensed contracting the way some states do—limits are mainly defined by whether the work falls into a regulated trade and whether local registration/permits are required.